MandarGogate/av-challenge-website/results.md

 ## Systems description

-The description of baseline cab be found in the AVSE Challenge paper available [here](https://www.research.ed.ac.uk/en/publications/avse-challenge-audio-visual-speech-enhancement-challenge).
+The description of baseline can be found in the AVSE Challenge paper available [here](https://www.research.ed.ac.uk/en/publications/avse-challenge-audio-visual-speech-enhancement-challenge).

-The evaluation protocol is described [here](https://www.research.ed.ac.uk/en/publications/efficient-intelligibility-evaluation-using-keyword-spotting-a-stu)
+The evaluation protocol is described [here](https://www.research.ed.ac.uk/en/publications/efficient-intelligibility-evaluation-using-keyword-spotting-a-stu).

 One page submission descriptions: